AP2 Mandate Model

 - →Contains mandate_chain_hash linking to original mandate

-- →Enables full audit trail from user intent to on-chain settlement
+- →Full audit trail from user intent to on-chain settlement

 The Full Authorization Chain